chukong/SampleGame-WagonWar/README.md

 ###Google Game Play Services

-The Google Play Games C++ SDK provides a C++ API for use with Google Play game services, Wagon War was developed with this C++ SDK.
-The following features are inclued by the game.
+The Google Play Games C++ SDK provides a C++ API for use with Google Play Game services; Wagon War was developed with this C++ SDK.
+The following features are included by the game:

 * Authorization